jzhangc/git_tf2_experiments/README.md

 Apple has now implmented metal TF2.5 plugin for GPU acceleration.
 See [here](https://developer.apple.com/metal/tensorflow-plugin/) for details.

-## Install via conda enviroment (old)
+1. System requrement

+    Apple suggests to have at least macOS 12.0 (Monterey), which has not been out to the public yet.

+    However, test seemed to be successful on a M1 13 inch Macbook Pro running macOS 11.4 (Big Sur)

-1. (Apple and Intel chips) install miniforge3 (mini coda with forge channel as default)
+2. Install miniforge3 (mini coda with forge channel as default)

    url: <https://github.com/conda-forge/miniforge#miniforge3>

         bash Miniforge3-MacOSX-arm64.sh

-   NOTE: Although it is possible to use `conda config --add channels conda-forge`  to manually add the `forge` channel to miniconda, it is generally recommended using miniforge version of conda for both Apple and Intel chips.
+   NOTE 1: Although it is possible to use `conda config --add channels conda-forge`  to manually add the `forge` channel to miniconda, it is generally recommended using miniforge version of conda for both Apple and Intel chips.

+   NOTE 2: It is recommended setting up and using a conda virtual environment (good practice).

+3. (Apple chip) Install tensorflow dependencies

+        conda install -c apple tensorflow-deps

+4. Install base tensorflow

+        python -m pip install tensorflow-macos

+5. Install metal plugin

+        python -m pip install tensorflow-metal

+## Install via conda enviroment (OLD)

+1. (Apple and Intel chips) install miniforge3 (mini coda with forge channel as default)

 2. create a conda environment and install via the yml file